temporalio/documentation/docs/cli/cmd-options.md

 ## reapply-type

-Event types to reapply after the reset point: Signal, None, . (default: All)
+Event types to reapply after the reset point: All, Signal, None.
+Default is All.

 ## reason